 Victims say that the thing that helps most is simply when they are listened to by other people.
 This helps them to release trapped emotions which could be making them depressed and very unhappy.
 It can be good to reinforce to the child that the event has taught them something and that they are now stronger as a result.

 Remember to save and document all evidence where possible.
-This is an advantage that cyberbullying has over physical bullying, and it can be shown to the teacher and to the parent.
-Two children will likely have vastly different opinions on what happened, and it can be very difficult to know what exactly is going on.
+This is an advantage that cyberbullying has over physical bullying, and it can be shown to the teacher, the parent, or the police.
+The children will likely have vastly different opinions on what happened, and it can be very difficult to know what exactly is going on.
 Take screenshots with your phone or device and save all of the data down in a secure folder.
-This is similar to how a police operative would act when gathering incriminating information.
-However it should be borne in mind that the aim is not to get “justice” by getting the other child “punished”.
-It is more about conflict resolution than dishing out punishment to “offenders”.
+This is similar to how the police act when gathering evidence.

-While it might seem like a good idea to simply block all accounts and take away the phone in an effort to prevent cyberbullying, this is not the appropriate solution in most instances.
+While it might seem like a good idea to simply block all accounts and take away the phone in an effort to prevent cyberbullying, this is usually not the best solution.
 First, it is really punishing the child or young adult despite the fact that he or she has done nothing wrong.
 They will then wonder why they are being punished if they are doing nothing wrong, and it will simply reinforce this idea to them.
-Additionally, it may not work, given that digital technology is so prevalent everywhere.
-And third, when one social media outlet gets banned the problem will simply move elsewhere.
+Additionally, when one social media outlet gets banned the problem will simply move elsewhere.
 The core issue itself has to be dealt with.
 It will not simply go away if it is ignored, and this is not a good standard to set for children and adolescents.

 Further, it is never good to act rashly and quickly.
 Because the “bully” that posted a comment might actually be a victim reacting to physical bullying in the school.
-It is always best to be upfront and transparent as much as possible, bringing together the parents, the teachers and the two children to get a clearer picture of what is involved.
+It is always best to be upfront and transparent as much as possible, bringing together the parents, the teachers, and the children to get a clearer picture of what is happening.

-Along with intervention by a peer, which can be very difficult to orchestrate in the face of bullying, school based prevention systems can decrease bullying by up to 20-23% So if your school has no system in place, get vocal in your concerns and start demanding that such a system is established.
-If you believe serious consequences have ensued due to cyberbullying or bullying, there are a number of services available to children and adolescents in the form of help centers and counselling.
+Along with intervention by a peer, which can be very difficult to orchestrate in the face of bullying, school-based prevention systems can decrease bullying by up to 20-23%.
+If your school has no system in place, get vocal in your concerns and start demanding that such a system is established.
+If you believe serious consequences have ensued due to cyberbullying or bullying, there are a number of services available to children and adolescents in the form of help centers and counseling.